jyore/ansible-examples/mezzanine-docker/README.md

 ![application infrastructure](http://cdn.jyore.com/images/mezzanine-docker/mezzanine-docker.png)

+The application is expecting to run all on the same host, but the architecture could easily be broken out into separate clusters with the use of a service registry for resolving service hosts.
+Since they are running on the same host, we can leverage docker links to provide data volumes and connections between the containers.

 ## docker images

+This application consists of several different docker containers as detailed below:

 ### mezzanine

 The mezzanine container can be built under the `mezzanine` sub-directory or can be pulled from docker hub using `jyore/mezzanine-docker:mezzanine`

 ### memcached